SERVICE / SEO + GROWTH

 The work is shaped around what is actually holding visibility back.

 Six areas cover most engagements.
-Real projects pull from two or three at once, scoped around what would unblock the next round of qualified search traffic.
-If the constraint is still unclear, start with the free website audit for a page-level read on website health, SEO foundation, and AI readability.
+Real projects pull from two or three at once, scoped around what is actually keeping qualified search traffic away.
+If the constraint is still unclear, start with the free Website Audit for a page-level read on website health, SEO, and AI visibility.
 For Next.js builds, the studio's Next.js technical SEO setup documents the framework-level checklist behind the technical work below.
+Most of this work lands with B2B, hospitality, wellness, trades and local service, and nonprofit and heritage businesses in and around Toronto.

 The work that decides whether you show up on Google when buyers search for what you sell, where you sell it, or the problem you solve.